meggieb/CourseraUCIData/README.md

  1. Download the original data set through this link (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
  2. Move the entire downloaded file into the working directory
  3. Copy and paste the run_analysis.R script into an RScript file in RStudio
+ 4. Download the reshape2 package
- 4. Highlight the entire script and click Run
+ 4. Highlight the entire script and click Run (THIS MAY TAKE A FEW MINUTES)
  5. Open the tidydata data frame.
 This is the tidy dataset.
  6. THE END!